Gavin-Wood4/image-diff/README.md

     - [ ] JPG
     - [ ] BMP
     - [ ] Maybe SVGs somehow?
     - [ ] GIFs would be mega cool, frame by frame.
 May be better to make this a library and call for that.
+- [ ] Change core logic to be a single linkable library (?)

 ## Third-Party Libraries